Debilitating pain: 3 proven methods find lasting relief

-The worst disaster is the one you think you can’t survive.
+The worst pain is the one you think you can’t survive.

 Is physical pain worse than emotional pain?

-But, a recent elevator ride triggered clues for faster recovery.
+But, a recent elevator ride triggered some clues for faster recovery.

 “Are you here with a family member?”
 I asked the lady riding with me in the slow hospital elevator.